“This is Jeopardy” — Meet Eddie Timanus

 Timanus won his fifth and final game.
 He was “retired” as one of the few undefeated champions for that season.
 He would later be invited back for the “Tournament of Champions,” a collection of the top performers from the previous season — which included all the five-time winners, and a few that qualified by winning four games (since there weren’t enough five-time winners from that season to fill all the spots).

 Timanus had not only appeared on “Jeopardy” and done well.
 He had won.

-It Timanus’ accomplishment up to that point had been impressive, what happened next is worthy of legend, and why it’s worthy of writing about and remembering now, some 16 years later.
+Timanus’ accomplishment up to that point had been impressive, but what happened next is worthy of legend, and why it’s worthy of writing about and remembering now, 16 years later.

 Today, Timanus is married, now in his 40s.
 He has one child.
 Timanus still lives in the Washington, DC area.
 He continues to work at USA Today, mostly on breaking sports stories and doing the weekly “Coaches Poll.”

 I don’t know if Timanus still plays poker.
 I haven’t talked to him in several years.

 However, one thing I do know is this: If he does sit down at your table sometime, you’d be advised to take him seriously.
 He’s a pretty good poker player.